kgroveshok/z80-homebrew/DEV-DIARY.md

 -------------

 DONE fixed a minor storage error
+DONE create stub of forthcompile in the parser file

-TODO Rework the storage system file structure and functions
+TODO Rework the storage system file structure and functions TODO setup a compiler

 TODO CP/M screen clearing not working well